Strategies, research, industry trends — your pulse on the marketplace

 February 1, 2023

 Responding to positive reviews can feel somewhat illogical.
-While replying to negative reviews makes sense (because you want to turn a negative into a positive) there’s a bias to leave positive reviews as they are.
+While replying to negative reviews makes sense (because you want to turn a negative into a positive), there’s a bias to leave positive reviews as they are.
 Your customer has purchased your product and left you a glowing review.
-Job done right?
+Job done, right?
 Wrong.
+In fact, businesses that reply to all reviews are 102% more likely to be chosen by consumers compared to those that do not respond.

-Ratings and reviews, both positive reviews and negative, have become an integral part in the shopper journey.
+Ratings and reviews, both positive reviews and negative, have become an integral part of the shopper journey.
 Consumers today are more influenced by their peers than they are by your brand.
-They want to know what fellow shoppers say about your products, not what you say about your products, so they’re turning to reviews en masse — 89% of shoppers now consult reviews before making a purchase
+They want to know what fellow shoppers say about your products, not what you say about your products, so they’re turning to reviews en masse — reviews now influence 32% of purchases, more than discounts or coupons, and 95% of consumers read online reviews before making decisions.

 Additionally, search engines have adopted reviews as a crucial part of their algorithms for determining how results are ranked.
 In fact, online reviews account for more than 15% of how Google ranks results.

 With all these eyes on the number of stars, it’s critical for brands to pay attention and respond to reviews quickly, thoughtfully, and authentically.
-Regardless of whether a review is positive or negative, responding to reviews creates an opportunity to deepen a brand’s connection not only with existing customers but with future customers too.
+Regardless of whether a review is positive or negative, responding to reviews creates an opportunity to deepen a brand’s connection not only with existing customers but with future customers too, as 71% of consumers are more likely to use a business that responds to online reviews.

 Many are focused on how to respond to negative reviews, but what about positive reviews?
 Is it really necessary to respond even when you have a happy customer?
 The answer is a resounding “yes” (most of the time).